Stable Subgroups of the Genus Two Handlebody Group: Introduction

 \subsection{Methodology}

 Let $V_g$ be a genus $g$ handlebody, and $\hg$ the genus $g$ handlebody group.
 As the boundary of a handlebody is homeomorphic to a surface of genus $g$, one can view $\hg$ as a subgroup of the surface mapping class group $MCG(\bd V_g)$.
 Similarly, one can view the disk graph $\mathcal{D}(V_g)$ as a subgraph of the curve graph $\mathcal{C}(\bd V_g)$.
 Given this natural relationship between surface mapping class groups and handlebody groups, one might expect the characterization of stable subgroups of $\hg$ to be straightforward from the characterization of stable subgroups of surface mapping class groups.
-However, for genus $g\geq 2$, $\hg$ is exponentially distorted in $MCG(\bd V_g)$ \cite{hamenstdt2011geometry}.
-Furthermore, though $\mathcal{D}(V_g)$ is quasiconvex in $\mathcal{C}(\bd V_g)$ \cite{diskQuasiconvex}, the inclusion $\mathcal{D}(V_g) \hookrightarrow \mathcal{C}(\bd V_g)$ is in general not a quasi-isometric embedding \cite{MasSchleim}.
+However, for genus $g\geq 2$, Hamenst\"adt and Hensel \cite{hamenstdt2011geometry} show that $\hg$ is exponentially distorted in $MCG(\bd V_g)$.
+Furthermore, even though Masur and Minsky \cite{diskQuasiconvex} showed that $\mathcal{D}(V_g)$ is quasiconvex in $\mathcal{C}(\bd V_g)$, Masur and Schleimer \cite{MasSchleim} proved that the inclusion $\mathcal{D}(V_g) \hookrightarrow \mathcal{C}(\bd V_g)$ is in general not a quasi-isometric embedding.
 This means that much of the toolkit used in the surface mapping class group setting cannot be easily utilized in the handlebody group setting.
-Indeed, even though subgroups $G\leq \hh \leq MCG(\bd V_2)$ that are stable in $MCG(\bd V_2)$ must be stable in $\hh$, via \cite[Theorem 1.6]{Aougab_2017}, even for cyclic subgroups of $\hh$, being stable in $\hh$ does not necessarily imply stability in $MCG(\bd V_2)$, (see \cite[Example 10.2]{primerHg}).
+Indeed, even though subgroups $G\leq \hh \leq MCG(\bd V_2)$ that are stable in $MCG(\bd V_2)$ must be stable in $\hh$, via Aougab, Durham, and Taylor \cite[Theorem 1.6]{Aougab_2017}, even for cyclic subgroups of $\hh$, being stable in $\hh$ does not necessarily imply stability in $MCG(\bd V_2)$, (see for instance Hensel's survey paper \cite[Example 10.2]{primerHg}).